 This absolutely could not be happening right now, so I got up and walked a few steps.
 Each one was sharper than the last.
 I’ve taken many falls in the past, seemingly always drawing blood, but this time was different.
 Swelling had turned my foot into a useless hoof.
 I quickly became annoyed and angry.
 I scolded my foot for not being a team player and myself for being too confident in sandals.
 Backtracking became increasingly difficult.
 Everything was a hazard.
 Below, jagged rocks created a balancing puzzle.
 The trees I had effortlessly dodged or swung around became a nightmare of leaning, sliding, and swearing.
 Dragging my giant foot around was draining my will.
 I needed composure.
 So, I laid down on the ground multiple times, all the while, bargained with promises so long as I made it out.

 Somehow, I did.
 Pride was absent, but relief was a welcomed change.
-The sun was setting, and I had adapted to the pain.
-As I approached the main paved trail and the park entrance, I encountered people again.
-Not daring to complicate things more than they already were, I refused to relinquish control over my pain by introducing new variables at this stage.
+The sun was setting as I approached the main paved trail and the park entrance where I encountered people again.
+Not daring to complicate things more than they already were, I refused to relinquish my newfound control over my pain by introducing variables at this stage.
 I did not know how to ask for help or even what to ask for.
-Gritting my teeth, I boarded the 115 back into town, took an Uber from the bus stop to my bed, and went directly to sleep, hoping that all would be well tomorrow.
+Gritting my teeth, I boarded the 115 back into town, sprang for an Uber from the bus stop to my bed, and went directly to sleep, hoping that all would be well tomorrow.

 I didn’t know how my foot could get any more purple, but through the night it did.
 I sighed at the monster and went to the hospital.
 There I waited around to be seen by an orthopedic surgeon.
 X rays and some more waiting resulted in a diagnoses of a fractured fifth metatarsal.
 In the lingo, it was something between an avulsion fracture and a jones fracture.
 The doctor nonchalantly suggested penciling me in for a screw that evening, but, without a second opinion, I was not exactly going to commit to surgery.
 Nevertheless, it looked like I wouldn't make it to Nepal in four days as I planned, but I didn’t want to stay in Penang for another second [I’d later find out this was an insanely good call, because the following week Penang would drown under floods that were meters high leaving the city without power and drinking water for weeks.
 At the time no one had the foresight or preparation.]